-Mount Bromo which stands tall at 2329 m is one of the most iconic mountain in Indonesia.
+Mount Bromo which stands tall at 2329 m is the most iconic and the most hiked mountain in Indonesia.
 It beckons majestically despite having the entire top blown off and with a crater inside that keeps spewing off white sulphurous smoke.
 Mount Bromo is still one of the most active volcanoes in the world and there are areas that are blocked off from tourists due to its imminent danger.
 It sits inside the massive Tengger caldera (volcanic crater with diameter approximately 10km), surrounded by the Laut Pasir (sea of sand) of fine volcanic sand.
-This breathtaking and ethereal landscape have been swooned by many travelers alike.
+After an easy hike, travelers are awarded a breathtaking and ethereal landscape during the sunrise.

 Myth has it that Mount Bromo is significant to the Tengger people who believe that the site is where their brave prince sacrificed his life for his family.
 To appease the Gods, the people will offer food and money by throwing it into the crater of the volcano once a year during annual Kasada (or Kasodo) festival.

 Mount Bromo is situated inside Bromo-Tengger-Semeru National Park, beside Mount Semeru at East Java, Indonesia.

 To be awe in nature’s best combination of beauty and danger, an active volcano that can be so foreboding and desolate yet so beautiful.
 The view itself is almost out of this world and be the reason enough to go there!

 June – August where there is less rain but more tourists.
 August is also the month for the Kesada / Kesodo festival for the Tengger people if you are interested.

 But that being said, Indonesia being a fairly mild weather of just rain and shine, anytime is a good time to go Mount Bromo, only check out for local weather when you are there for the best clear sky for your sunrise experience.
 If you do not have many days then hope for the best when you are there.